leannejdong/leannejdong/README.md

 ## What am I doing now?
 - 🔭 I’m currently working on [mgosdt](https://gitlab.com/leannejdong/mgosdt/-/tree/dev)
 - 🌱 I’m currently learning
+     - to write python wrappers for my C++ projects
      - [Modern C++ Concurrency](https://github.com/leannejdong/MultiThreading)
      - Game programming
      - how to write paralleled codes, SIMD Intrinsics ...
 - 👯 I’m looking to collaborate on C++ and have a small interest learning Rust
-- Contact me on twitter or Linkedin if you want...
+- Contact me on twitter or Linkedin if feel like it...